 Sources of Lead:

 Lead is a common metal found in the environment.
 Drinking water is one possible source of lead exposure.
 The main sources of lead exposure are lead-based paint, lead-contaminated dust or soil, and some plumbing materials.
 In addition, lead can be found in certain types of pottery, pewter, brass fixtures, food, and cosmetics.
 Water in contact with copper plumbing with lead soldered joints or brass fixtures can leach lead out of the plumbing.
-The use of lead that plumbing fixtures can contain from 8% to less than 1%.
+The use of lead for plumbing fixtures can contain from 8% to less than 1%.
 EPA estimates that 10 to 20% of a person's potential exposure to lead may come from drinking water and that infants who consume mostly formula mixed with lead-containing water can receive 4-=60% of their exposure to lead from drinking water.

 Health Effects of Lead:

 Lead can cause serious health problems if too much enters your body.
 It can cause damage to the brain and kidneys and can interfere with the production of red blood cells that carry oxygen to all parts of the body.
-The greatest risk of lead exposure is to infants, young children, and pregnant women.
+The greatest risk of lead exposure is for infants, young children, and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Even low levels of lead can affect adults with kidney problems and high blood pressure.
 Lead is stored in the bones and it can be released later in life.
 During pregnancy, the child receives lead from the mother's bones, which may affect brain development.

 Should Your Child be Tested for Lead?